SV Tasmania Berlin: Origins

-Tasmania's predecessor club, SC Tasmania 1900 Berlin, was already financially insecure in the early 1970s, and so the amateur and youth players of the team decided to establish their own club on 3 February 1973, which they named SV Tasmania 73 Neukölln.
-Later that year, the former Bundesliga club Tasmania 1900 was declared bankrupt and was disbanded.
-Many club officials and players followed suit to support the new team in Neukölln.
+By the early 1970s SC Tasmania 1900 Berlin were suffering dire financial issues, so the amateur and youth players of the club decided to establish their own club on 3 February 1973, which they named SV Tasmania 73 Neukölln.
+Later that year, many club officials and players followed suit to support the new team in Neukölln as Tasmania 1900 was declared bankrupt and was disbanded.